azhagusurriya/android_gbc_wip_s2021_inspection_app/README.md

 * Create logic for telephone
 * Create logic for password

+## Tab Bar

+* Keep only two tabs: Projects and Setting

 ## HomeFragment

 * Load projects to HomeFragment
 * Improve RecyclerView UI
+* All/Ongoing/Done on the search bar

 ## FragmentDeficiency